Frida010/the-quiz-game/README.md

 ![Screenshot of the quiz area](https://user-images.githubusercontent.com/129947589/257763227-ab33b021-1cde-4e60-a0a0-246267f6d715.png)
 ![Screenshot of the quiz area with hower effect](https://user-images.githubusercontent.com/129947589/257760813-742039de-a288-4b3e-be7d-69ddc795b5a3.png)

-- When the user has made a decision the button with the right answer will light up in a green color and the wrong answer in a red color (if the user picked the wrong answer).
+- When the user has made a decision the button with the correct answer will light up in a green color and the wrong answer in a red color (if the user picked the wrong answer).
 - When a choice is made, a button with the text "Next" will appear for the user to click on and continue to the next question.

 ![Screenshot of the quiz area whit wrong answer selected](https://user-images.githubusercontent.com/129947589/257760858-9636acc6-54ce-4104-9a42-21ea2497b4ba.png)